 In the course of the second half of the 19th century, the Venus de Milo became a favorite statue of Parisians and its visitors.
 It was around 1875 that it was moved away from the wall which it stood against and placed in the middle of a 17th century room so that it could be viewed completely around.
 It was accorded this baroque effect first used at Versailles at the start of the 18th century so to isolate monumental sculpture for display to produce maximum impact and enjoyment of the artwork.

-The statue of Winged Victory, called the Victory or Nike of Samothrace, occupies a commanding perch on the landing of a staircase in the Louvre in Paris.
+Statue of Winged Victory, called the Victory or Nike of Samothrace, is from an island in the Thracian Sea and dated to around 200 BCE.
+Carved from marble, it occupies today a commanding perch on the landing of a staircase in the Louvre in Paris.

-In ancient times the Winged Victory was set up on an island cliff looking out over the sea so to commemorate a naval victory.
-In its draperies and wings, the headless and armless female figure is aloft with triumph and became a favorite in Paris starting around 1875.
+In ancient times the Winged Victory was set up looking out over the sea to commemorate a naval victory.
+In its draperies and wings, the headless and armless female figure became a favorite in Paris starting around 1875.

 Masterpieces of the Louvre, Marcel Brion, NY: Abrams.